nicolai256/audio_keyframe_deforum_DD_0.5/README.md

 the script splits up the audio into different files and makes keyframes from all those files

-u can import these generated keyframes into [this blender DSD keyframe plugin](https://www.youtube.com/watch?v=rzGINC9m4FM&ab_channel=Purz) if you want for easy easing them or editing them
+u can import these generated keyframes into [this blender DSD keyframe plugin](https://www.youtube.com/watch?v=rzGINC9m4FM&ab_channel=Purz) if you want for changing the curves or editing the values visually

 **dependencies**